steqeq/0000/docs/how-to/fine-tuning-llms/single-gpu-fine-tuning-and-inference.rst

 A trained model can be classified into one of three types:

+*  A PEFT adapter

-*  :ref:`A pre-trained language model in Hugging Face <fine-tuning-llms-pre-trained-fully-fine-tuned-inference>`
+*  A pre-trained language model in Hugging Face

-*  :ref:`A fully fine-tuned model not using PEFT <fine-tuning-llms-pre-trained-fully-fine-tuned-inference>`
+*  A fully fine-tuned model not using PEFT

-*  :ref:`A PEFT adapter <fine-tuning-llms-peft-adapter-inference>`

 Let's look at achieving model inference using these types of models.

-.. _fine-tuning-llms-pre-trained-fully-fine-tuned-inference:

 .. tab-set::